bisejdiu/lahuta/docs/usage/ns/neighbors.md

 ???+ example "Example - Computing Neighbors"
     _Computing neighbors using Lahuta._
     ```py
-    from lahuta import Luni

-    luni = Luni("path/to/file.pdb") # (1)!

     ns = luni.compute_neighbors(
-        radius=4.5, # (2)!
+        radius=4.5, # (1)!
-        res_dif=2,  # (3)!
+        res_dif=2,  # (2)!
     )

-    print (ns.pairs) # (4)!
+    print (ns.pairs) # (3)!
-    print (ns.distances) # (5)!
+    print (ns.distances) # (4)!
     ```

-    1. The `Luni` class is used as the entry point.
-You can supply a PDB, PDBx/mmCIF, or even a GRO file.
-    2. The `radius` parameter specifies the cutoff distance for the neighbor search.
+    1. The `radius` parameter specifies the cutoff distance for the neighbor search.
-    3. The `res_dif` parameter specifies the minimum residue difference between two atoms (i.e. how far apart they are in the sequence).
+    2. The `res_dif` parameter specifies the minimum residue difference between two atoms (i.e. how far apart they are in the sequence).
-    4. The `pairs` attribute contains an array of all pairs of atom indices that are within the specified cutoff distance and satisfy the residue difference constraint.
+    3. The `pairs` attribute contains an array of all pairs of atom indices that are within the specified cutoff distance and satisfy the residue difference constraint.
-    5. The `distances` attribute contains an array of all distances between the pairs of atoms in the `pairs` attribute.
+    4. The `distances` attribute contains an array of all distances between the pairs of atoms in the `pairs` attribute.

 ??? example "Example - Using `NeighborSearch` to compute Neighobrs"
     ```py